SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 The result is a pipeline-centric design rather than a model-centric design: BioClinicalBERT is used as one controlled validation component within a broader clinical information extraction system.

 ##
-## 16.2 Key Design Constraints and Trade-offs
+## 16.2 Key Design Constraints & Trade-offs

 The pipeline was shaped by several practical constraints: